jtreeves/salesforce_certification_calculator/README.md

 ### Create Local Repository

-If you have trouble downloading the package or just want to play around with the code yourself, you can clone down the repository.
+If you have trouble downloading the package or just want to play around with the code yourself, you can clone down [the repository from GitHub](https://github.com/jtreeves/salesforce_certification_calculator).
 Ensure you already have Ruby on your local computer.
 (You can check this by executing `ruby -v`.)

 1. Fork this repository
 2. Clone it to your local computer